Decay of the Weyl curvature in expanding black hole cosmologies: Einstein's equations with cosmological constant

 \subsection{Double null gauge}

-We follow the conventions of \CCh{1}, for the definition of the double null foliation.
+We follow the conventions of \CCh{1}, for the definition of the double null foliation, and all associated geometric quantities.

 We have already introduced in Section~\ref{sec:intro:foliation} the \emph{optical functions} $u$, $v$ as solutions to the eikonal equations \eqref{eq:eikonal} such that the surfaces of intersection of the level sets of $u$, $v$, \eqref{eq:spheres}, are spheres diffeomorphic to $\mathbb{S}^2$.
-Null geodesic normals $\Lbp$, and $\Lp$ are introduced as in \eqref{eq:Lp}, and with their help the null lapse function $\Omega$ in \eqref{eq:null:lapse}.
+Null geodesic normals $\Lbp$, and $\Lp$ are introduced as in \eqref{eq:Lp}, whose components in any coordinate system are

+and with their help we have introduced the null lapse function $\Omega$ in \eqref{eq:null:lapse}.
 Note that with

 we have

 and